 Many of you already know this, but my kids are students of Sandy Hook School.
 On Friday, when the joyful learning environment was shattered by violence, my son was in his classroom.
 He heard screams over the intercom and gunshots.
 His teacher, to whom I am forever indebted, hurried the students into their safe corner where they ducked down so the shooter wouldn’t see them.
 Will stayed there, huddled with his classmates, with his back pressed against a cabinet.
 His teacher comforted the children, keeping them quiet during the horrific chaos.
 Down the hall, my cousin’s son sat huddled with other students in his kindergarten room while their teacher quietly read stories to keep them calm.

 I can’t begin to imagine what those moments were like for Will, our cousin, their friends, teachers, the whole school.

-Just across the hall, mere feet from Will’s classroom, first grade teacher Victoria Soto hid her students in cupboards and closets.
-She huddled with them, protecting them.
+Just across the hall, mere feet from Will’s classroom, first grade teacher Victoria Soto rushed to hide and protect her students.

 Miss Soto wasn’t just a hero on December 14.
 She was someone who had truly touched Will’s life.
 On his first day of school, this past September, he was the new kid nervous about meeting new friends and finding his place in the new school.
 Although Miss Soto wasn’t his teacher, he met her and learned that she was friends with his teacher from last year — something that connected and bonded them.
 With her warm welcoming, Will immediately felt at home in the new place.
 We were blessed to have her in his life.

 Will asked me on Friday if Miss Soto was okay.
 He’d seen papers strewn on her floor as he was evacuated and worried.
 On Saturday morning, I had to tell him that Miss Soto had not survived.
 “But we didn’t get to finish the lava game,” he said.
 “We were supposed to finish the lava game with her on Friday.
 Now we never will.”